Regression Discontinuity Design with Potentially Many Covariates

-where $G_{\bar{S}}=(1,T,X,TX,Z_{\bar{S}}^{\prime})^{\prime}$.
-The numerator and denominator of (\ref{eq:fuzzy}) are given by the estimated coefficients of $\tau_{Y}$ and $\tau_{W}$ for the above minimizations, respectively.
-If the treatment variable $W$ satisfies analogous conditions for Theorems \ref{thm:point-est} and \ref{thm:selection} (by replacing $W$ with $Y$), we expect that analogous results to the sharp RDD case can be established.
+The numerator and denominator of (\ref{eq:fuzzy}) are given by the estimated coefficients of $\tau_{1}$ and $\tau_{2}$ for the above minimizations, respectively.
+If the treatment variable $W$ satisfies analogous conditions for Theorem \ref{thm:point-est} (by replacing $W$ with $Y$), we expect that analogous results to the sharp RDD case can be established.